testspace-com/demo/specs/account/Sign up.md

 ---
 testspace:
-title: Sign-up
+title: Sign Up
-description: Checks the sequence of signing up for using the system.
+description: Checks the sequence of signing up for using the account.
 ---

 {% if page %} {% assign spec = page %} {% endif %}